-19. Under Welfare and Institutions Code section 4648.5, subdivision (a)(1), IRC may not fund claimant's attendance at diabetes camp.
+25. Under Welfare and Institutions Code section 4648.5, subdivision (a)(1), IRC may not fund claimant's and her family's attendance at diabetes camp.
 Claimant failed to prove by a preponderance of the evidence that the exception provided in subdivision (c) of section 4648.5 applies.
-Diabetes camp is not a "primary or critical means for ameliorating the physical, cognitive, or psychosocial effects" of claimant's disability of autism, and diabetes camp is not "necessary to enable the consumer to remain in his or her home."
-While claimant's sister suffers from diabetes, claimant does not.
-Additionally, diabetes camp is something that a family of a minor child without disabilities would be responsible for providing.
+Diabetes camp is not a "primary or critical means for ameliorating the physical, cognitive, or psychosocial effects" of claimant's disability of cerebral palsy, and diabetes camp is not "necessary to enable the consumer to remain in his or her home."
+Rather, diabetes camp is something that a family of a minor child without developmental disabilities would be responsible for providing.
 (See Welf. & Inst.
 Code, § 4646.4, subd. (a)(4).)
-Therefore, IRC shall not be ordered to pay for claimant's attendance at diabetes camp.
+Therefore, IRC shall not be ordered to pay for claimant's and her family's attendance at diabetes camp.